aybabtme/uOttawa-at-CUSEC/README.md

 * __PHY2723__, Christian Gigault
 * __SEG4910__, Liam Peyton
 * __CSI4106__, Rafael Falcon
+    * Answered: _It is encouraging to hear that some of my students will be representing U of Ottawa at CUSEC.
+If you could please provide a list of who are actually attending the conference, that will be greatly appreciated.
+Rest assured that during that week there will be no form of evaluation for my course in order to ensure enough peace of mind for the attendees.
+I wish you all the best leading the delegation from our university._
 * __ELG2136__, Emad Gad
     * Answered: _Dear Antoine, I fully understand your concerns and will be happy to offer support to the students in the best possible way._
 * __ECO1102__, Claude Théoret